International Pre-Business Masters Course

 • Differences between undergraduate and postgraduate study.

-Week 2: Academic Writing and Research Skills & Assessment Formats
+Week 2: Academic Writing, Research, and Assessment Skills

 • Structuring essays, reports, and dissertations.

-• Referencing and avoiding plagiarism (e.g., Harvard, APA, or MLA styles).
+• Referencing and avoiding plagiarism (Harvard, APA, MLA).

-• What is critical thinking, and why is it important?
+• What is critical thinking and how to apply it in postgraduate study.

 • Constructing logical arguments and counterarguments.